m-r-s/fade/README.md

 # FADE - Simulation framework for auditory discrimination experiments
 This software can be used to model simple acoustical recognition, detection, and discrimination experiments.

-Copyright (C) 2014-2016 Marc René Schädler
+Copyright (C) 2014-2018 Marc René Schädler

 E-mail: marc.r.schaedler@uni-oldenburg.de

-The scripts provided in this software package can be used to perform the experiments described in [1], where the approach is explained in detail.
+The scripts provided in this software package can be used to perform the experiments described in [1] and [2], where the approach is explained in more detail.
 This reference implementation serves as starting point for those who want to reproduce the results or tinker around with it.
 In the current state, FADE is far from fully documented.
 We will provide documentation on demand.
 If you are intested in a specific piece of code, please ask.
 To get started, read this file carefully and look for the tutorials.

-Please note that FADE expects recordings to be single channel, 32-bit signed-integer wav files that are calibrated such that an RMS of 1 means 130 dB SPL.
+Please note that FADE expects recordings to be 32-bit signed-integer wav files that are calibrated such that an RMS of 1 means 130 dB SPL.
 The speech material for the German Matrix sentence test is not free.
-You can ask HörTech [2] for a license.
+You can ask HörTech [3] for a license.
 If you can't get or afford a license, please ask the author.